rabbitmq/rabbitmq-website/site/tutorials/tutorial-two-spring-amqp.md

 ### Sender

-We will modify the sender to provide a means for identifying whether its a longer running task by appending a dot to the message in a very contrived fashion using the same method on the `RabbitTemplate` to publish the message, `convertAndSend`.
+We will modify the sender to provide a means for identifying whether it's a longer running task by appending a dot to the message in a very contrived fashion using the same method on the `RabbitTemplate` to publish the message, `convertAndSend`.
 The documentation defines this as, "Convert a Java object to